Nebraska Bowhunter Laws and Regulations

 Bowhunting is a challenging sport!
 This type of hunting is done at a much closer range and requires a high degree of stealth, perseverance, patience, and effort.
 Bowhunters must become adept at scouting, tracking, and recovering game.
 Bowhunters must master new archery techniques and learn the anatomy and behavior of the game.
 Before attempting to use archery equipment as a hunting tool, each bowhunter should become a proficient archer.
 This requires dedication, practice, and good distance-judging ability.

-All U.S. states, provinces, and countries that have mandatory bowhunter education requirements will accept the Nebraska Bowhunter Education Certificate.
-Likewise, Nebraska will accept Bowhunter Education certifications that are issued by other jurisdictions that meet official IHEA requirements.
+All U.S. states, provinces, and other countries that have mandatory bowhunter education requirements will accept the Nebraska Bowhunter Education Certificate.
+Likewise, Nebraska will accept Bowhunter Education certifications that are issued by other jurisdictions that meet official IHEA-USA requirements.
 (This is known as “reciprocity.”)

 Nebraska Game and Parks Commission